DOC3-Deep One Class Classification using Contradictions: One class learning using Contradictions a.k.a Universum Learning

 \begin{definition} {\normalfont (Learning from Contradictions a.k.a Universum Setting)} Given i.i.d training samples $\mathcal{T}=(\mathbf{x}_i,y_i = +1)_{i=1}^n \sim \mathcal{D}_{\mathcal{X}|\mathcal{Y} = +1}^n$, with $\mathbf{x} \in \mathcal{X} \subseteq \Re^d$ and $y \in \mathcal{Y} =\{-1,+1\}$ and additional $m$ universum samples $\mathcal{U} = (\mathbf{x}_{i^\prime}^{*})_{i^\prime=1}^m \sim \mathcal{D}_{\mathcal{U}}$ with $\mathbf{x}^{*} \in \mathcal{X}_{U}^* \subseteq \Re^d$, estimate $h^*:\mathcal{X} \rightarrow \mathcal{Y}$ from hypothesis class $\mathcal{H}$ which, in addition to eq. \eqref{eq_inductive}, obtains maximum contradiction on universum samples i.e. maximizes the following probability for $\mathbf{x}^* \in \mathcal{X}_{U}^*$,

-where, \\ $\mathcal{D}_{\mathcal{U}}$ is the universum distribution, \\ $\mathbb{P}_{\mathcal{D}_{\mathcal{U}}}(\cdot)$ is probability under universum distribution,\\ $\mathbb{E}_{\mathcal{D}_{\mathcal{U}}}(\cdot)$ is the expectation under universum distribution, $\mathcal{X}_{U}^{*}$ is the domain of universum data. \end{definition} Learning using contradictions under Universum setting has the dual goal of minimizing the generalization error in \eqref{eq_inductive} while maximizing the contradiction on universum samples \eqref{eq_contradition}.
+$\mathcal{D}_{\mathcal{U}}$ is the universum distribution, \\ $\mathbb{P}_{\mathcal{D}_{\mathcal{U}}}(\cdot)$ is probability under universum distribution,\\ $\mathbb{E}_{\mathcal{D}_{\mathcal{U}}}(\cdot)$ is the expectation under universum distribution, $\mathcal{X}_{U}^{*}$ is the domain of universum data. \end{definition} Learning using contradictions under Universum setting has the dual goal of minimizing the generalization error in \eqref{eq_inductive} while maximizing the contradiction on universum samples \eqref{eq_contradition}.
 The following proposition provides guidelines on how this can be achieved for the one class hinge loss in \eqref{eq_SVM}. \begin{proposition} For the one class hinge loss in \eqref{eq_SVM}, maximum contradiction on universum samples $\mathbf{x}^* \in \mathcal{X}_U^*$ can be achieved when,

-\end{proposition} \textbf{Proof}: See Appendix \ref{sec:proof_prop_maxcontradiction}. \\ That is, we need the universum samples to lie on the decision boundary.
+\end{proposition} That is, we need the universum samples to lie on the decision boundary.
 This motivates the following one class loss using contradictions (under Universum settings) where we relax the constraint in \eqref{max_contradiction} by introducing a $\Delta-$ insensitive loss similar to \cite{weston06,dhar2019} and solve,

 Here, $[x]_+ = \text{max}(0,x)$.
 Further, the interplay between $C, C_U - $ controls the trade-off between explaining the training samples using $L_T$ vs. maximizing the contradiction on Universum samples using $L_U$.
 For $C_U = 0$ or $\Delta \rightarrow \infty$, \eqref{eq_USVM} transforms to \eqref{eq_SVM}.
 For deep learning models, we optimize \eqref{eq_USVM} over all the model parameters and refer to it as Deep One Class Classification using Contradictions (DOC$^3$).